drshahizan/HPDP/2425/assignment/A2/bdm/Solo Squad/big_data.md

 **Solo Squad**
 A single-member team working on high-performance data processing using modern tools.

-📌 *Made with ❤️ for HPDP Class — Dr. Shahizan bin Yusoff*
+📌 *Made with ❤️ for HPDP Class — C.Mrhumi*

 ---